 This great post on lead nurturing appeared on Brian Carroll’s B2B Lead Generation blog.
 I’m a big fan of Brian’s content, so I wish to share it with my readers too.
 You can read the original post by clicking on True Lead Nurturing.
+You can also visit our Education page on Lead Nurturing.

 Sometimes in an attempt to vamp up lead nurturing efforts, misguided and well-meaning organizations simply start sending out more emails.
 When email is misused in this manner, companies are really just training prospects to ignore or delete their messages.